tungtzet/email-htmls/README.md

 # Some selected email-htmls templates
 These are demo templates for some clients in Vietnam.
-Please note that they are not the final versions selected by clients, who approved these templates to be featured here just for demonstration.
+Please note that they are not the final versions selected by clients, who approved these templates with necessary modifications to be featured here just for demonstration.

 ### [Klee_Dinner_v02.html](https://github.com/tungtzet/email-htmls/blob/master/Klee_Dinner_v02.html)
 An invitation template for a campaign event of a HomeDecor/Furniture store